Ante-237/alu-shell/loops_conditions_and_parsing/README.md

 1 - loop 10 times with for loop
 2 - loop 10 times with while loop
 4 - using while with if
+5 - using nested if with while loop